Spay & Neuter in Fairfax

 What to Expect

 All necessary safety measures are taken prior to your pet’s surgery to ensure the best outcome.
 This includes a pre-surgical exam and bloodwork, and time to talk about the details and what you should expect throughout the process.
-As with any surgery, your pet will need to be dropped off at our hospital in the morning and picked up in the late afternoon.
+As with other cat and dog surgeries, your pet will need to be dropped off at our hospital in the morning and picked up in the late afternoon.
 At pick-up time, we’ll go over recovery instructions, which will include when to feed your pet and where to keep them in your home during their recovery.
 We like to see our patients back for a checkup and suture removal 10-14 days after their surgery.
-For more information about our pet spay and neuter surgeries in Fairfax or to schedule your pet’s surgery, call us today at (703) 273-2110.
+For more information about our pet spay and neuter in Fairfax or to schedule your pet’s surgery, call us today at (703) 273-2110.